The Roles of the Genetic Code in Translation

 One focus is to deduce the magnitude as well as the mechanisms of codon-mediated effects by identifying codons and codon combinations that are responsible for reduced translational efficiency and by defining the parameters that modulate codon-mediated regulation.
 To this end, we performed the first systematic analysis of codon effects on expression.
 We discovered that decoding interactions at neighboring sites within the ribosome play an important role in mediating codon effects on translation efficiency, particularly for arginine CGA codons.
 We are currently screening libraries of codon combinations using fluorescent reporters to identify other inhibitory codon combinations and define the common features of such combinations.
 Moreover, analysis of the use of inhibitory codon combinations in the yeast genome should provide initial insight into the biological role of these codons.

 A second focus is to deduce the mechanism(s) by which inhibitory codons exert their effects on the elongating ribosome.
-Both biochemical and genetic approaches are being used to study the basis for the inhibitory effects of decoding the arginine CGA codon, described above.
-The recent high resolution structure of a eukaryote ribosome provides a framework for understanding the mechanisms by which factors identified in the genetic screen exert their effects.
+Both biochemical and genetic approaches are being used to study the basis for the inhibitory effects caused by decoding arginine CGA codon pairs.
+We have determined that ribosomes recruit the E3 ubiquitin ligase Ltn1, a part of the ribosome quality control complex, at CGA codon repeats, thus targeting the nascent polypeptide for degradation.
+Structures of the yeast eukaryote ribosome and of the ribosome quality control complex provide a framework for understanding the mechanisms by which factors identified in the genetic screen exert their effects.